 - 4 finely minced cloves of garlic

-- 96 ounces of chicken stock
+- 12 cups chicken stock

-- Kosher salt and fresh cracked pepper to taste
+- sea salt and fresh cracked pepper to taste

 - Add the sausage to a large pot over medium heat and cook it until browned and cooked throughout about 7-9 minutes.

 - Set the sausage to the side and add the onions, celery, garlic, and carrots to the pot and sauté for 6-8 minutes in the rendered Italian sausage fat.

 - Next, add back in the cooked sausage, ham, green beans, potatoes, and chicken stock and cook on low heat for 8 to 10 minutes